smart-data-models/dataModel.VerifiableCredentials/LegalEntity/doc/spec_DE.md

       description: Defines information about the subject that is described by the Verifiable ID
       properties:
         EORI:
-          description: Property.
-Economic Operator Registration and Identification (EORI) of Credential Subject (referred to in Commission Implementing Regulation (EU) No 1352/2013)
+          description: Economic Operator Registration and Identification (EORI) of Credential Subject (referred to in Commission Implementing Regulation (EU) No 1352/2013)
           type: string
+          x-ngsi:
+            type: Property
         LEI:
-          description: Property.
-Official legal entity identifier (LEI) of Credential Subject (referred to in Commission Implementing Regulation (EU) No 1247/2012)
+          description: Official legal entity identifier (LEI) of Credential Subject (referred to in Commission Implementing Regulation (EU) No 1247/2012)
           type: string
+          x-ngsi:
+            type: Property
         SEED:
-          description: Property.
-System for Exchange of Excise Data (SEED) of Credential Subject (i.e. excise number provided in Article 2(12) of Council Regulation (EC) No 389/2012)
+          description: System for Exchange of Excise Data (SEED) of Credential Subject (i.e. excise number provided in Article 2(12) of Council Regulation (EC) No 389/2012)
           type: string
+          x-ngsi:
+            type: Property
         SIC:
-          description: Property.
-Standard Industrial Classification (SIC) of Credential Subject (Article 3(1) of Directive 2009/101/EC of the European Parliament and of the Council.)
+          description: Standard Industrial Classification (SIC) of Credential Subject (Article 3(1) of Directive 2009/101/EC of the European Parliament and of the Council.)
           type: string
+          x-ngsi:
+            type: Property
         VATRegistration:
-          description: Property.
-VAT number  of Credential Subject
+          description: VAT number  of Credential Subject
           type: string
+          x-ngsi:
+            type: Property
         domainName:
-          description: Property.
-Domain name  of Credential Subject
+          description: Domain name  of Credential Subject
           type: string
+          x-ngsi:
+            type: Property
         id:
-          description: Property.
-Defines the DID of the subject that is described by the Verifiable Attestation
+          description: Defines the DID of the subject that is described by the Verifiable Attestation
           format: uri
           type: string
+          x-ngsi:
+            type: Property
         identifier:
-          description: Property.
-Description to be completed
+          description: Description to be completed
           items:
             properties:
               id:
-                description: Property.
-Description to be completed
+                description: Description to be completed
                 format: uri
                 type: string
+                x-ngsi:
+                  type: Property
               schemeID:
-                description: Property.
-Description to be completed
+                description: Description to be completed
                 type: string
+                x-ngsi:
+                  type: Property
               value:
-                description: Property.
-Description to be completed
+                description: Description to be completed
                 type: string
+                x-ngsi:
+                  type: Property
             type: object
           type: array
+          x-ngsi:
+            type: Property
         legalAddress:
-          description: Property.
-Official legal address of Credential Subject
+          description: Official legal address of Credential Subject
           type: string
+          x-ngsi:
+            type: Property
         legalName:
-          description: Property.
-Official legal name of Credential Subject
+          description: Official legal name of Credential Subject
           type: string
+          x-ngsi:
+            type: Property
         legalPersonIdentifier:
-          description: Property.
-National/Legal Identifier of Credential Subject (constructed by the sending Member State in accordance with the technical specifications for the purposes of cross-border identification and which is as persistent as possible in time)
+          description: National/Legal Identifier of Credential Subject (constructed by the sending Member State in accordance with the technical specifications for the purposes of cross-border identification and which is as persistent as possible in time)
           type: string
+          x-ngsi:
+            type: Property
         taxReference:
-          description: Property.
-Official tax reference number of Credential Subject
+          description: Official tax reference number of Credential Subject
           type: string
+          x-ngsi:
+            type: Property
       required:
         - id
         - legalName